 • Current licensed driver education instructors who want to update their knowledge and skills

 • Supplement your income.
 Employment opportunities are increasing as many current driver education instructors are nearing retirement.

 • Teach some of the most important life skills your students will ever learn.

 • Improve your own driving skills.

 • Make a difference in your community by teaching skills that can save lives and make our roadways safer.

-Contact Susan Erickstad for further assistance.
+Contact Susan Erickstad for registration directions.